 - Adopt routine seal coating, probably every two to three years.
 This helps protect your pavement from holes, cracks, weather elements, and much more.

 - Carry out thorough inspections on a regular basis to spot and fix tiny cracks in the asphalt, preventing extensive damage and expensive repairs

 - If you want to make sure your asphalt pavement serves you as long as possible, invest in high-quality installation.

-- Know the right time to overlay asphalt when it is in bad shape instead of making small fixes to enhance the pavement lifespan without expensive replacement.
+- Know the right time to overlay asphalt when it is in bad shape instead of making small fixes.
+This can enhance the pavement lifespan without expensive replacement.

 - Always maintain your asphalt pavement clean as big debris can trigger cracks and lead to pooling water.
 Besides, they can fill up the damage and deter you from easily repairing it.
 A cleaned new pavement lasts a lot longer, looks way better, and provides superior features.

 An asphalt pavement installation for residential or commercial use is a considerable investment.
 And of course, you want your investment to give you the best value by performing excellently, lasting for a long time.

 Yes, asphalt material is durable, flexible, and solid, and when used to build pavement, it can last for a surprising number of years.
 However, proper maintenance plays a crucial role in how long asphalt pavement will serve you.

 For that reason, it is vital to employ adequate regular asphalt maintenance strategies to maintain and extend your pavement’s life.

 You can also seek experts’ advice on how best to take care of your pavement.
 This way, your investment can deliver the expected service life.